magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 ## DOM manipulation

-Take a look at the docstring attached to the `append!` function (note the `!` bang meaning this function mutates the passed arguments)
+Take a look at the docstring attached to the `append!` function (note the `!` bang meaning this function mutates the passed arguments):

 ```clj
 cljs.user> (doc dom/append!)